GRADING

 Land management is the process of shaping, maintaining, and caring for land to make it safe, functional, and sustainable for both people and projects.
 It includes services like clearing, grading, excavation, and erosion control, all of which help prepare sites for construction or keep properties maintained over time.

 The purpose of concrete crushing is to break down old or unwanted concrete into smaller, reusable pieces instead of sending it to landfills.
 Using specialized machinery, concrete is crushed into gravel or aggregate that can be repurposed for new construction projects such as road bases, driveways, backfill, or even new concrete mixes.
-Other materials can be crushed as well, such as brick.
+Other materials can be crushed as well, such as brick and rock.
 The machine will crush the material into three sizes: small, medium and large; while also sifting out the dirt and other materials like rebar.